patchedsoul/stellar/README.md

 Here are the requirements of stellar

-  * Stellar shall use an editor supporting plain text format and markup while converting markup in real time for visualization.
+  * Stellar shall use an editor supporting plain text format and markup while rendering markup as you type.

   * Stellar shall use the jsCalendar widget to provide querying by date through click-based selectors (e.g. day, month, year).